 What we completely re-did: Everything else.
 Seriously.
 Well, Russel did most of it, but I helped when/where I could.
 AND I kept "house", cooked, and worked for 5 years while the renovation happened around me.

-Latest voyages: We cruised up the California coast in 2011, as far north as Santa Barbara--staying at Catalina Island a few weeks, and the other channels islands only briefly.
-I loved Newport Harbor, Marina del Rey, Santa Barbara...And Avalon!
+Latest voyage: We cruised up the California coast in 2013, as far north as Morro Bay--staying at Santa Cruz Island a week, and the other channels islands only briefly.
+I loved Santa Barbara, Cojo, and Ventura.

 Recently, we've been moored on Coronado Island, just across the bay from downtown San Diego.
 Nice view, and the town of Coronado is charming and laid back--I'm living near many of my family members, which is really nice.
 I miss my youngest two nieces so much when I travel...They grow up so fast.